-Rent Subsidy Non Disclosure Policy
+Rent Subsidy Non-Disclosure Policy

 The intent of this policy is to:

-- Ensure that tenants are receiving the correct rent subsidy
+- ensure that tenants are receiving the correct rent subsidy

-- Minimise fraud
+- minimise fraud

-The Tenancy Charges and Account Management Policy Supplement provides further information to support this document.
+The Tenancy Charges and Account Management policy supplement provides further information to support this document.

 3. Policy statement

-FACS Housing has the authority to grant a rent subsidy under the provisions of the Housing Act 2001.
+DCJ has the authority to grant a rent subsidy under the provisions of the Housing Act 2001.

-- No further action is required, or
+- no further action is required, or

-- Rent subsidy non-disclosure has occurred, or
+- rent subsidy non-disclosure has occurred, or

-- Rent subsidy fraud has occurred.
+- rent subsidy fraud has occurred.

 Rent subsidy fraud occurs where:

-- Deliberately does not advise of the change.
+- deliberately does not advise of the change.
 This can occur either by deliberate omission, or through a false, incomplete or misleading statement.

 - have the right to an impartial hearing, and